Christopher F. Droney

-Christopher Fitzgerald Droney (born June 22, 1954) is a former United States circuit judge of the United States Court of Appeals for the Second Circuit and former Judge of the United States District Court for the District of Connecticut.
+Christopher Fitzgerald Droney (born June 22, 1954) is an American lawyer who formerly served as a United States circuit judge of the United States Court of Appeals for the Second Circuit and judge of the United States District Court for the District of Connecticut.

 Early life and education

-Born in Hartford, Connecticut, Droney received a Bachelor of Arts degree magna cum laude from the College of the Holy Cross in 1976 and a Juris Doctor from the University of Connecticut School of Law in 1979.
-While at law school, Droney was an editor of the Connecticut Law Review.
-He was in private practice in Hartford, Connecticut from 1979 to 1993, and was also deputy mayor of West Hartford from 1983 to 1985, and then Mayor of West Hartford from 1985 to 1989.
+Droney was born in Hartford, Connecticut.
+He received a Bachelor of Arts, magna cum laude, from the College of the Holy Cross in 1976 and a Juris Doctor from the University of Connecticut School of Law in 1979.
+While in law school, Droney was an editor of the Connecticut Law Review.

+Droney was in private practice in Hartford from 1979 to 1993, and was also deputy mayor of West Hartford from 1983 to 1985, and then Mayor of West Hartford from 1985 to 1989.
 He was the United States Attorney for the District of Connecticut from 1993 to 1997.
-While U.S. Attorney, Droney gave a presentation to the President and Attorney General in the East Room of the White House on strategies to reduce gang violence.

 Federal judicial service

-District court service

-On June 5, 1997, Droney was nominated by President Bill Clinton to a seat on the United States District Court for the District of Connecticut vacated by Alan H. Nevas.
+On June 5, 1997, Droney was nominated by President Bill Clinton to a seat on the United States District Court for the District of Connecticut vacated by Alan Harris Nevas.
 Droney was confirmed unanimously by the United States Senate on September 11, 1997, and received his commission on September 18, 1997.
-His service as a district judge was terminated on December 1, 2011 when he was elevated to the United States Court of Appeals for the Second Circuit.
+His service as a district judge was terminated on December 1, 2011 when he was elevated to the court of appeals.

-Court of appeals service

 On May 4, 2011, President Barack Obama nominated Droney to serve on the United States Court of Appeals for the Second Circuit to replace Judge Guido Calabresi, who assumed senior status in 2009.
 On November 28, 2011, the United States Senate confirmed his nomination by a 88–0 vote.
 He received his commission on December 1, 2011.
 On April 15, 2019, Droney announced that he would assume senior status, beginning June 30, 2019.
 In August 2019, Droney announced that he would retire from the bench in January 2020 and resume private practice.
+He retired on January 2, 2020 and rejoined a law firm, Day Pitney.
+On March 13, 2023, he left Day Pitney to create his own law firm, Droney Law in West Hartford.

-In 2021, Droney was appointed by the National Football League Management Council and the NFL Players Association the System Arbitrator for the League.
+In 2021, Droney was appointed by the National Football League Management Council and the NFL Players Association as the system arbitrator for the league.

 Notable cases

-As a United States District Judge Droney presided over such matters as a multi-district class action involving RICO and fraud charges in the national food service industry, the first sex trafficking criminal jury trial under the then-new federal child sex trafficking statutes, and the return of the famous television puppet Howdy Doody from private parties to the museum at the Detroit Institute of Arts.
+As a United States District Judge, Droney presided over such matters as a multi-district class action involving RICO and fraud charges in the national food service industry, the first sex trafficking criminal jury trial under the then-new federal child sex trafficking statutes, and the return of the famous television puppet Howdy Doody from private parties to the museum at the Detroit Institute of Arts.